kmpf/uap/doc/source/how-to.rst

 General Structure of Sequencing Analysis
 ========================================

-Every analysis of high-throughput sequencing data evolves around some basic tasks.
+Every analysis of high-throughput sequencing (HTS) data evolves around some basic tasks.
 Irrespective of sequencing RNA or DNA.

 1. Get the sequencing reads as input (most likely fastq.gz)
 2. Remove adapter sequences from your sequencing reads
 3. Align the sequencing reads onto the reference genome

-The
 After these steps are finished a lot of different analysis could be applied on the data.
 Furtheron example configurations for often used analyses are shown.
-The enumeration of steps show continues as if the basic steps were already performed.
+The enumeration of steps continues as if the basic steps were already performed.

 RNAseq analysis
 ---------------